Seeing as the sun is out, it seems like the perfect time to compile my 20 of the best retro garden chairs. But don’t hang about as many will sell out.

 Habitat is great right now when it comes to affordable design and especially garden seating.
 They do some pricier options but if you want something cheap and portable, have a look at its folding metal picnic chairs.

-8. David Bowie deckchair set by Anarchy of Deckchairs
+8. David Bowie deckchair by Anarchy of Deckchairs

 Plenty of deckchair designs out there for the best retro garden chairs rundown, but none quite as eye-catching as the ones by Anarchy of Deckchairs.

-Do have a look at the full range as there are some very bold designs to brighten up the dullest outside space.
-You don’t have to buy a set, there are individual chairs available but I love this Bowie-inspired set.
+Do have a look at the full range, as there are some very bold designs to brighten up the dullest outside space.
+There are sets (including this one with a matching table), but there are individual chairs available too – like this one.
+Perfect for the 1970s Bowie enthusiast.

 10. Midcentury modern-style garden seating at Aldi